ExpediaGroup/plunger/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.hotels/plunger/badge.svg?subject=com.hotels:plunger)](https://maven-badges.herokuapp.com/maven-central/com.hotels/plunger)

-* For Cascading 3.x.x use plunger-3.0.0.
+* For Cascading 3.x.x use plunger-3.0.1.
 * For Cascading 2.x.x use plunger-2.1.1.

 #Overview
-**plunger** is a unit testing framework for the [cascading platform](http://cascading.org "Cascading Application Platform homepage").
+**plunger** is a unit testing framework for the [Cascading platform](http://cascading.org "Cascading Application Platform homepage").
 It helps you write small and fast unit tests for your ``Assemblies`` with fined grained assertions.
 A fluent API allows you to rapidly construct test data for delivery via ``Data`` instances and then make assertions on the data captured by ``Buckets``.
 All test data is maintained in memory to avoid unnecessary I/O overhead.
 Utility methods are provided as a bridge between input/output files and their in-memory equivalents so that the same style of testing can be applied to ``Flows`` and ``Cascades``.
 #Testing Assemblies
 ####An end-to-end example
     Plunger plunger = new Plunger();